 Decriminalization of Marijuana in Maryland

-A marijuana decriminalization law was recently passed.
-It officially went into effect on 10/1/14.
+A marijuana decriminalization law was passed and officially went into effect on 10/1/14.

-The law will allow a person to possession up to 10 grams of marijuana without facing criminal charges.
+The law allows a person to possession up to 10 grams of marijuana without facing criminal charges.
 It will be a civil penalty, similar to a speeding ticket.
-The fine will be $100.
+The fine is $100.
 For a 2nd offense, the fine is $250, and a 3rd offense is $500.

 Maryland Marijuana Possession Penalties